mhmxs/calico-route-reflector-operator-proposal/README.md

  * Calculate route reflector nodes based on the `healthy` node number in the cluster
  * Sharding route reflector nodes across zones
    * In single cluster topology zones are handled individually
-   * In all other topologies controller must select route reflectors in an equally balanced mode
+   * In all other topologies controller must select route reflectors in an equally balanced mode per zone.
+   If zone has less nodes than the expected number of route reflectors the controller tries to place missing route reflectors in the next zone.
  * Distribute selected route reflectors for of a node across multi zones
   * In single cluster topology all client connects to all route reflectors in the same zone
   * In all other topologies controller selects at least two different zones, prefered from the same zone at the node located